janclarin/emoji-alfred/README.md

 ## Usage
 1. Type `:` followed by the search term, e.g. `:love`
 2. Press <kbd>Enter</kbd> on your selection

-3. Paste the emoji anywhere!
+Pressing <kbd>Enter</kbd> will automatically paste the emoji to where you were typing!

 # Updates
 An Alfred update result will appear when there is an update.
+Select it to update this workflow.

 ## Credits
 Powered by [emojilib](https://github.com/muan/emojilib) for the emoji keyword